Watkins Incorporated: History

-During the 1940s, Watkins was the largest direct-sales company in the world but soon began to decline.
+In the 1940s, Watkins was the largest direct-sales company in the world, but soon began to decline.
 The demographics and buying habits of the United States had major shifts in the following decades, and the company did not keep pace.
-Watkins filed for bankruptcy protection in the 1970s, and was purchased by Minneapolis investor Irwin L. Jacobs in 1978.
+Watkins filed for bankruptcy protection in the 1970s and was purchased by Minneapolis investor Irwin L. Jacobs in 1978.

-In 1996, Jacobs' son, Mark Evan Jacobs, began to take over day-to-day operations of the company.
-He was 14 at the time his father purchased the company, and had worked as a Watkins salesman for many years.
-The younger Jacobs was an aspiring actor, appearing in minor roles in films like Biloxi Blues and Goodfellas, but he realized that his acting career wasn't advancing.
-Since taking over the reins, he has controlled spending, introducing an enhanced compensation plan for sales associates, along with an extensive brand study that led to the introduction of products onto store shelves for the first time.
+In 1996, Jacobs' son, Mark Evan Jacobs, began to take over day-to-day operations.
+He was 14 when his father bought the company, and had worked as a Watkins salesman for many years.
+Mark was an aspiring actor, appearing in minor roles in films such as Biloxi Blues and Goodfellas, but he realized his acting career wasn't advancing.
+Since taking over the company, he has controlled spending and introduced an enhanced compensation plan for sales associates.
+He also spearheaded an extensive brand study that led to the introduction of Watkins products onto store shelves.

 The seven-building Watkins headquarters in Winona is on the National Register of Historic Places as the J.R.
 Watkins Medical Company Complex.
-It was listed in 2004 for having national significance in the themes of architecture, commerce, and industry.
-It was nominated for being the longtime headquarters of the nation's largest direct sales company in the early 20th century, and for the Prairie School design of its 1911 Administration Building by architect George W. Maher.
+In 2004, the complex was cited as having national significance related to architecture, commerce, and industry.
+It was nominated for being the long-time headquarters of the nation's largest direct sales company in the early 20th century, and for the Prairie School design of its 1911 Administration Building by architect George W. Maher.
 The front entrance includes a window designed by stained-glass artist Louis J. Millet depicting Sugar Loaf, a local landmark.